YeabMoges/CNE310_Yeab/README.md

 ## Thanks

-I would like to express my gratitude to my instructor and fellow classmates at ASTU (Adama Science and Technology University) for their invaluable encouragement and support in the development of this project.
+I would like to express my gratitude to my instructor and fellow classmates at ASTU (Adama Science and Technology University, Ethiopia) for their invaluable encouragement and support in the development of this project.
 Without their assistance, this project would not have been possible.